drakkan/sftpgo/docs/google-cloud-storage.md

 The configured bucket must exist.

 This backend is very similar to the [S3](./s3.md) backend, and it has the same limitations.
+As with S3 `chtime` will fail with the default configuration, you can install the [metadata plugin](https://github.com/sftpgo/sftpgo-plugin-metadata) to make it work and thus be able to preserve/change file modification times.